 Originally published June 26, 2012, this blog post series is an undergraduate short-term study abroad trip in Oxford, UK in partnership with Salve Regina University and St. Clare’s Oxford.
 The blog post may have been edited for clarity and updated with relevant travel information and links.

-The day has finally come–I am sitting blogging on my laptop, in my bedroom, back in the States.
+The day has finally come–I am blogging on my laptop, in my bedroom, back in the States.

 No high teas.
-No last minute run to Sainsbury’s for Digestives.
+No last-minute run to Sainsbury’s for Digestives.
 No more Pimms.

 Thankfully, living in New England–most especially Rhode Island–there will always be fish and chips.
 Not all is lost!

-After walking to city centre from the dorm to Blackwells on Broad Street, British Red Cross on High Street, and Barclays on Cornmarket Street, it is a wonder how I made it back to the dorm on time to catch the bus.
+After walking to the city center from the dorm to Blackwells on Broad Street, British Red Cross on High Street, and Barclays on Cornmarket Street, it is a wonder how I made it back to the dorm on time to catch the bus.
 I will admit running errands was a bit stressful, but it was great to have one last down Banbury Road and remember everything on such a beautiful day.

 The flight went well.
 The stewardesses and other passengers were complaining about how small the plane was, it did not really matter to me–I rarely travel so I would not know how big an international plane should be.
-Also, being petite, I do not take up that much room either so leg room does not really make a difference.
+Also, being petite, I do not take up that much room either so legroom does not really make a difference.